Qcent/just-tech-news/README.md

 # just-tech-news
-Express and Sequilize powered Node.js app for a tech blog
+Express and Sequelize powered Node.js app for a tech blog